 The College is exempted from levying VAT on most of the services it provides to students.
-For this reason the College is partially exempt in respect of VAT so that it can only recover a minor element of VAT charged and added to the cost of tangible fixed assets as appropriate, where the inputs themselves are tangible fixed assets by nature.
+For this reason the College is generally unable to recover input VAT it suffers on goods and services purchased.

 Liquid Resources

 Liquid resources include sums on short-term deposits with recognised banks and building societies.